 We do not have the ability to conduct all aspects of our preclinical testing or clinical trials ourselves.
-As a result, we are dependent on third parties to conduct our Phase 1/1b clinical trial for CPI-444 and any future clinical studies of CPI-444 and preclinical and clinical trials for our other and future product candidates.
+As a result, we are dependent on third parties to conduct our Phase 1/1b clinical trial for

+CPI-444 and any future clinical studies of CPI-444 and preclinical and clinical trials for our other and future product candidates.
 The timing of the initiation and completion of these trials will therefore be controlled by such third parties and may occur at times substantially different from our estimates.
 Specifically, we use and rely on medical institutions, clinical investigators, CROs and consultants to conduct our trials in accordance with our clinical protocols and regulatory requirements.
 Such CROs, investigators and other third parties play a significant role in the conduct of these trials and subsequent collection and analysis of data, and we will control only certain aspects of their activities.
 Nevertheless, we are responsible for ensuring that each of our studies is conducted in accordance with the applicable protocol and legal, regulatory and scientific standards, and our reliance on the CROs and other third parties does not relieve us of our regulatory responsibilities.
 We and our CROs are required to comply with GCP requirements, which are regulations and guidelines enforced by the FDA, the Competent Authorities of the Member States of the European Economic Area ("EEA") and comparable foreign regulatory authorities for all of our product candidates in clinical development.

 Regulatory authorities enforce these GCPs through periodic inspections of trial sponsors, principal investigators and trial sites.
 If we or any of our CROs or trial sites fail to comply with applicable GCPs, the clinical data generated in our clinical trials may be deemed unreliable, and the FDA, EMA or comparable foreign regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
-In addition, our clinical trials, which would delay the regulatory approval process.
+In addition, our clinical trials must be conducted with product produced under cGMP regulations.
+Our failure to comply with these regulations may require us to repeat clinical trials, which would delay the regulatory approval process.